Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have come away with 16 wins in the 45 contests they have been listed as the underdogs in this season.
+- The Yankees have won in 17, or 37%, of the 46 contests they have been named as odds-on underdogs this year.

-- New York has a record of 16-29 in games where oddsmakers have it as underdogs of at least -110 on the moneyline.
+- New York has entered 34 games this season as the underdog by +105 or more and is 13-21 in those contests.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!